kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-create-workload.md

 title: Create a workload
 ---

-The tutorial comes with a sample HttpBin service deployment and a sample Function.
+This tutorial explains how to create a sample HttpBin service deployment and a sample Function.

 ## Steps

-Follow these steps to deploy an instance of the HttpBin service or a sample Function.

 1. Create a Namespace and export its value as an environment variable.
-Skip the step if you already have a Namespace.
 Run:

    ```bash
    export NAMESPACE={NAMESPACE_NAME}
    kubectl create ns $NAMESPACE
    kubectl label namespace $NAMESPACE istio-injection=enabled --overwrite
    ```
+2. Deploy an instance of the HttpBin service or a sample Function.

 <div tabs>

   <details>